Visualization of copper in normal (top row) and mutant (bottom row) zebrafish brains. Image by Tong Xiao, Chang lab.

 The Neuroscience PhD Program grants PhDs only.
 We do not offer a master’s degree.
 Applications are accepted in fall for the class entering in August of the following academic year.

 Visit the Berkeley Graduate Division website to apply.
-Applications are accepted from September 15th through November 30th for admission the following year.
+Applications are accepted from mid-September through the end of November for admission the following year.

 HWNI Neuroscience PhD Program Info Session – Diversity Admissions Fair